Deep Jump Learning for Off-Policy Evaluation in Continuous Treatment Settings: Deep Jump Learning

+where $\mathcal{R}_{v^*}$ is the candidate change points list.
+For a given $v$, the right-hand-side of \eqref{bellmanrelation} corresponds to the cost of partitioning on a particular point.
+We then identify the best $v$ that minimizes the cost.
+This yields the Bellman function on $[0, v^*/m]$ on the left-hand-side.
+In other words, \eqref{bellmanrelation} is a recursive formula used in our dynamic algorithm to update the Bellman equation for the locations of change points.
+It is recursive as the Bellman function appears on both sides of \eqref{bellmanrelation}.
+Here, the list of candidate change points $\mathcal{R}_{v^*}$ is given by

 during each iteration with $\mathcal{R}_0=\{0\}$.
-The constraint listed in \ref{Rvstar} is important as it facilitates the computation by discarding change points not relevant to obtain the final discretization, {leading to a linear computational cost \citep{killick2012optimal}}.
+The constraint listed in \eqref{Rvstar} restricts the research space in \eqref{bellmanrelation} to a potentially much smaller set of candidate change points, i.e., $\mathcal{R}_{v*}$.
+The main purpose is to facilitate the computation by discarding change points not relevant to obtain the final discretization.
+It yields a linear computational cost \citep{killick2012optimal}.
+In contrast, without these restrictions, it would yield a quadratic computational cost \citep{friedrich2008complexity}.}